Paradigm4/elastic_resource_groups/README.md

 {7,0} 'all',0,0,0,null,null,null,null,null,null
 ...
 ```
-Compare that to a "regular" array with the same shape and data:
+Compare that to a regular array with the same shape and data:
 ```bash
 $ iquery -aq "create array bar <val:double>[x=1:40,10,0]" Query was executed successfully